 Following Jesus may seem a little daunting at first.
-Each journey is personal and unique only to ourselves; it’s a little scary taking the first step.
 It may seem like we are alone when in fact, we are not.
 Remember God’s promise that His presence will always be with us.
 He will prepare us for the hardships that will come our way.
 He will also protect us from harm and temptation.

 Deciding to take the plunge and follow Jesus will be accessible once we’ve learned to deny ourselves and take up our cross daily.
 Trusting and surrendering to God is a life-long commitment.
 We are not expected to be perfect but to be examples for other broken individuals that yes, God’s love and grace are for everyone.
 Though we are all a work-in-progress, God is patient and will see it through the end as long as we trust in Him.